Console vs. PC gaming

 DRM and piracy

 Console - Because the console is more of a closed system than a PC, it's more difficult for people to pirate games.
-This design is good for gaming companies and consumers because extra DRM protection doesn't need to be running to help prevent piracy.
+This design is good for gaming companies and consumers because extra DRM (digital rights management) protection doesn't need to be running to help prevent piracy.

 PC - Because anyone can write software to allow people to pirate programs, it's up to the game developers to create mechanisms to protect against piracy.
-Unfortunately, one of the best methods is by using DRM techniques.
-However, many times this extra software causes problems for the people who have legitimately purchased the game.
+Unfortunately, one of the best methods is with DRM techniques.
+However, this extra software can cause problems for the people who have legitimately purchased the game.

 Bottom line: Console wins this category because DRM is not as intrusive as it is on the PC.